The Lion, the Witch and the Wardrobe: Plot

 Peter, Susan, Edmund and Lucy Pevensie are evacuated from London in 1940, to escape the Blitz, and sent to live with Professor Digory Kirke at a large house in the English countryside.
 While exploring the house, Lucy enters a wardrobe and discovers the magical world of Narnia.
 Here, she meets the faun named Tumnus, whom she addresses as "Mr Tumnus".
 Tumnus invites her to his cave for tea and admits that he had intended to report Lucy to the White Witch, the false ruler of Narnia who has kept the land in perpetual winter, but he repents and guides her back home.
 Although Lucy's siblings initially disbelieve her story of Narnia, Edmund follows her into the wardrobe, finds himself in a separate area of Narnia and meets the White Witch, who calls herself the Queen of Narnia.
 The Witch plies Edmund with Turkish delight and persuades him to bring his siblings to her with the promise of being made a prince.
 Edmund reunites with Lucy and they return home.
 However, Edmund denies Narnia's existence to Peter and Susan after learning of the White Witch's identity from Lucy.

 Soon afterwards, all four children enter Narnia together, but find that Tumnus has been arrested for treason.
-The children are befriended by Mr and Mrs Beaver, who tell them of a prophecy that the White Witch's rule will end when "two Sons of Adam and two Daughters of Eve" sit on the four thrones of Cair Paravel, and that Narnia's true ruler – a great lion named Aslan – is returning after several years of absence, and will go to the Stone Table.
+The children are befriended by Mr and Mrs Beaver, who tell them of a prophecy that the White Witch's rule will end when "two Sons of Adam and two Daughters of Eve" sit on the four thrones of Cair Paravel, and that Narnia's true rulera great lion named Aslanis returning after several years' absence, and will go to the Stone Table.
 Edmund slips away to the White Witch's castle, where he finds a courtyard filled with the Witch's enemies turned into stone statues.
 Edmund reports Aslan's return to the White Witch, who begins her movement towards the Stone Table with Edmund in tow, and orders the execution of Edmund's siblings and the Beavers.
 Meanwhile, the Beavers realise where Edmund has gone, and lead the children to meet Aslan at the Stone Table.
-On the way they meet Father Christmas, who had been kept out of Narnia by the Witch's magic, and he leaves the group with magical gifts, including weapons.
+On the way they meet Father Christmas, who has been kept out of Narnia by the Witch's magic, and he leaves the group with magical gifts, including weapons.